Service

 • Starter motor draw, to isolate whether a slow crank is the battery or the starter itself

-New batteries are fitted to the correct type and capacity, terminals and earth straps cleaned and checked, and the battery registered to the BMS where European or start-stop vehicles require it.
+New 12V batteries are fitted to the correct type and capacity, terminals and earth straps cleaned and checked, and the battery registered to the BMS where start-stop vehicles require it.
 The old battery is recycled through a licensed channel.

 We also handle auxiliary and dual-battery setups on utes, vans and campers, checking both batteries, the isolator or DC-DC charger that links them, and the wiring between them.
 Pre-purchase battery and charging-system checks are available as a clear written summary.